 On this page are links to my public and other non-academic work, including talks, podcasts, and articles.

-2017 (forthcoming April 27).
+2017 (April 27).
 “Art, Science and The Truth”.
 Interdisciplinary public panel discussion, Upper Chapel (Sheffield),part of ‘Site Sessions’ for Site Gallery, Sheffield

 2017 (April 18).
 “What Should We Forget?
 Memory and the philosophy of time”.
 Public philosophy talk, Blackrock Library, Dublin